Migrating Linux To New Hardware

 Rsync is really easy to use for limited stuff, and quite handy for that sort of thing, but a pain in the ass if you try to do anything fancy (see below for examples of the easy stuff).

-As a result, generally I try to just reorganize the files I need to move around to reduce the problem to the easy case (see below) rather than try to do anything tricky.
+As a result, in routine use I generally try to just reorganize the files I need to move around to reduce the problem to the easy case (see below) rather than try to do anything tricky.
 E.g. if I want to skip copying a large subdirectory out of a file set, I'll just temporarily move it elsewhere, rather than trying to get rsync to skip it.

-Rsync's verbose output is voluminous and useful, but that can make it hard to be certain that nothing went wrong.
-So I often like to repeat the rsync command a third time, just to confirm that everything is copied and there's nothing left to do.
+Rsync's verbose output is voluminous and useful, but that can make it hard to be certain that nothing went wrong during the actual run.
+So I often like to repeat the rsync command a third time, after the actual run, just to confirm that everything is copied and there's nothing left to do.

 The Easiest, Most Useful Rsync Case, locally